With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be replaced every few months, depending on the model you use.
+Furnace filters must be changed every couple of months, depending on the model you use.

 Can’t remember when you last checked yours?
-Pull it out and tilt it toward the light.
-If you can’t see light through it, replace it.
+Take it out and tilt it toward the light.
+If light isn’t visible, replace it.

 3. Clean the Inside